--HEART SUTRA--

 Therefore is said the Mantra of the Perfection of Wisdom: GATE GATE PARAGATE PARASAMGATE BODHI SVAHA.

 Gate translates as Gone.
 Paragate as Gone Beyond.
 Parasamgate as Gone Completely Beyond.
 Bodhi as Awakened.
-And, Svaha as Hallelujah, or Praise Be.
+And, Svaha as Hallelujah, or Praise Be!
 Therefore, a literal translation would be "Gone.
 Gone.
 Gone beyond.
 Gone completely beyond.
 Awakened.
 Hallelujah!"

 But the question i would guess most people ask at this point is "Gone where?
 Beyond what?"
 And if you ask that, stop here, go back to the top of the page, and start reading again.
-You obviously didn't get the message.
+You didn't get the message.
 Try again.
 Because if you ask that question, you still see yourself as separate from everything else.
 You still think of yourself as being "yourself."
 But as the message of emptiness has tried to point out, you are NOT.
 There is no you that is going to go somewhere other than where you are.
 This mantra isn't saying that you go beyond anything.
 No, no, no, and still no.

 In ultimate reality, in the world seen and lived from the viewpoint of emptiness, there is no here or there.
 There is no this side or that side.
 There is no gone because there is nowhere to go; there is nowhere that you don't already exist.
 In ultimate reality, there is no you that is existing, there is only existence; there is only being.
 There is no beyond because that implies that there is a place other than here and a time other than now.